 IRB Meeting Schedule

-All applications requiring full board review must be received in ORC office 10 days before the IRB Meeting.
+All applications requiring full board review must be received in RIC office 10 days before the IRB Meeting.

 Are you unsure if your project requires an IRB?